darrenkjr/automated_citation_search_study/README.md

 ## Analysis

-1. Install the necessary python packages from requirements.txt
+1. Install the necessary python packages from requirements.txt (Tested on Windows 10, and WSL 2 Ubuntu 22.04)
-2. Run the python notebook: simulation_study_working_manuscript.ipynb
+2. Run the python notebook: simulation_study_working_manuscript.ipynb to recreate tables and figures
+3. See Results/citation_mining_results/ for consolidated automated citation searching results.

 ---